creasty/animation-essential/README.md

 `animation-essential` is a lightweight and modern animation library designed to simplify your animation needs.
 The library features an intuitive and easy-to-use API that allows you to create smooth and fluid animations effortlessly.

+It is highly flexible and can be integrated with any library or framework of your choice such as [three.js](https://github.com/mrdoob/three.js).

+## Core Principles

+- **TypeScript-first experience**: Provides a well-typed interface that makes it easy to use and work with.
+- **Platform-agnostic**: Designed to work on both the browser and server, without any dependencies on the DOM or browser-only APIs.
+- **Focus on fundamental animation properties**: Representing time and the amount of changes in animated objects with numbers and numbers only.
+- **Separation of clock management**: Allows you to full control over when and how animation should progress.

 ## Installation

 Getting started with animation-essential is a breeze.
 You can install the library using the npm package manager: